 The damage: Expect to pay $120 per head (£12ish) per head with drinks.

 The good: Starting with the obvious, it’s uncomfortably cheap!
 You manage a half decent lunch for this money in London.
 That aside, the dim sum here is sumptuous, a ridiculously good quality for the spend and makes my heart sing with affection every time I think of the place, let alone touch it.
-We didn’t really have a bad dish and those pork buns are simply a “no questions asked” must!
+See what a did there?
+We didn’t really have a bad dish and not ordering those pork buns is a crime you wouldn’t be able to live with.

-The bad: It didn’t earn Michelin Star for it’s decor, it’s no oil painting for sure and if be prepared to share you table if there’s space for strangers.
+The bad: It didn’t earn Michelin Star for it’s decor, it’s no oil painting, but that’s besides the point.
+And be prepared to share table with a stranger.

 Would I go again?
 Yes